 Posted in film, movie reviews

-Read my review of Boy, playing for a week at NYC’s Film Forum, at Slant Magazine.
+Read my review of Godzilla, which plays for a week at NYC’s Film Forum in preparation for the big-budget, big lizard remake that comes out next month, at Slant Magazine.